 QuickBooks Online (QBO)

 QuickBooks Online is one of the most commonly used and highest reviewed accounting software suites for SMB’s.
+This can be seen in numerous software review sites across the web.
 You can easily use it to manage bills, track travel miles, create financial reports, pay your employees, even among contractors, and more.
 Some users consider the software’s frequent updates to be more of a bug than a feature since sometimes it forces users to re-learn how to do basic tasks, but it is a sign of just how much effort the company puts into keeping the software secure and up-to-date.

 Intuit, the company behind Quickbooks, has seen the value of integrating QBO with Salesforce and has done what they can to make integrating the two easier for their customers.
 QBO is very good at what it does with accounting, but does not provide the same support as Salesforce does for customer tracking.
 Integrating the data maintained by QBO with Salesforce’s CRM capability enables you to make more accurate decisions about sales opportunities and the direction you want to grow your business.